Existence of global solutions to semilinear damped wave equations with nonlinearities of derivative type: Final remarks

 \section{Final remarks}

-\begin{remark} \fontshape{n} \selectfont In this paper, we have obtained the unique global (in time) existence for solution to (\ref{Main.Eq.1}) in one and two dimensional spaces for all $p > 1$.
-A natural question that arises is what the critical exponent for problem (\ref{Main.Eq.1}) would be in higher dimensions $n \geq 3$.
-We believe that the entire range $p > 1$ remains the global existence range.
-However, due to certain limitations related to the high regularity of the initial data required in the estimates for solutions of the linear problem (\ref{Main.Eq.2}) ($F(u) \equiv0$), we are still facing challenges in proving this. \end{remark}
+In this paper, we have succeeded in obtaining the global (in time) existence of small data Sobolev solutions to (\ref{Main.Eq.1}) in the one and two dimensional cases for all $p > 1$.
+Our aim in the future work is to study the following initial-boundary value problem for semi-linear damped wave equations outside a closed unit ball, the so-called exterior domain $\Omega = \{x \in \mathbb{R}^n: |x| \ge 1\}$, with the power nonlinearity of derivative type $|u_t|^p$:

-\begin{remark} \fontshape{n} \selectfont In future work, our aim is to study the initial-boundary value problem of the semilinear damped wave equations with nonlinear term $|u_t|^p$ in the exterior of the closed unit ball $\mathcal{B} = \{x \in \mathbb{R}^n, |x| \leq 1\},$ that is:

-In papers \cite{Ikeda2024, Ikehata2005, Ikehata2004, OgawaTakeda2009}, the authors investigated the problem (\ref{Eq4}) with nonlinearity $|u|^p$ instead of $|u_t|^p$, and established the critical exponent in the two dimensional space, that is, $p_c =p_F(2) =2$.
-Therefore, we conjecture that the problem (\ref{Eq4}) admits global solutions for all $p > 1$ in some specific spatial dimensions.
-This is really a challenging problem, which will be partially investigated in our forthcoming work. \end{remark}
+We can see that the authors in several previous works, for instance \cite{Ikeda2024, Ikehata2005, Ikehata2004, OgawaTakeda2009}, investigated \eqref{Eq4} with the usual power nonlinearity $|u|^p$ instead of $|u_t|^p$, and claimed that the critical exponent in $2$D is $p_{\rm crit} = 2 = p_{\rm Fuj}(2)$.
+This means that the critical exponents for semi-linear damped wave equations with the nonlinear term $|u|^p$ in both the whole space and the exterior domain really coincide at least in $2$D. From this fact, we conjecture that the same situation remains for \eqref{Eq4}, namely, we are able to show the global existence of small data Sobolev solutions for all $p > 1$ in some specific spatial dimensions.
+A positive answer for this problem will be partially given in our forthcoming work.